LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Review of the main ingredients

 In the models we consider here there are two free parameters in each potential.
-One of them indicates the height of the plateaus in Fig.~\ref{VVV}.
+One of them, $M$, indicates the height of the plateaus in Fig.~\ref{VVV}.
 The second one, $\alpha$, characterises the width of the valley in which reheating takes place, and thereby determines the inflaton mass $m_\phi$ for fixed $M$.
 Hence, the two microphysical parameters $M$ and $\alpha$ fix two relevant physical scales, namely the scale of inflation (roughly identified with $M$) and the inflaton mass $m_\phi$.
-The third relevant scale is energy density at the beginning of the radiation dominated epoch, conventionally parameterised in terms of $\Treh$, which necessarily depends on the inflaton couplings $\{\g_i\}$, as they govern the efficiency of the reheating process.
+The third relevant scale is the energy density at the beginning of the radiation dominated epoch, conventionally parameterised in terms of $\Treh$, which necessarily depends on the inflaton couplings $\{\g_i\}$, as they govern the efficiency of the reheating process.
 We assume that one interaction with coupling constant $\g\in\{\g_i\}$ dominates the reheating process.
-Our goal is then to investigate the constrain the microphysical parameters $\{M,\alpha,\g\}$ that can be obtained with CMB-S4 \cite{CMB-S4:2020lpa} and LiteBIRD \cite{LiteBIRD:2022cnt}.
-We restrict ourselves to the observables $\{n_s,A_s,r\}$, the relation of which to $\Treh$ is well-described by the above equations, and which can readily be implemented in forecasts.\footnote{In the future, further observables may help improving the situation \cite{Achucarro:2022qrl,Komatsu:2022nvu}.
+Our goal is then to investigate if constraints on the scales $\{M, m_\phi,\Treh \}$ as well as the microphysical parameters $\{M,\alpha,\g\}$ can be obtained with CMB-S4~\cite{CMB-S4:2020lpa} and LiteBIRD~ \cite{LiteBIRD:2022cnt}.
+We restrict ourselves to the observables $\{n_s,A_s,r\}$, the relation of which to $\Treh$ is well-described by the equations presented below, and which can readily be implemented in forecasts.\footnote{In the future, further observables will provide additional information \cite{Achucarro:2022qrl,Komatsu:2022nvu}.
 For instance, the running of the scalar spectral index $n_s$ \cite{Adshead:2010mc} can be constrained by combining CMB observations with data from optical, infrared and 21cm surveys \cite{Mao:2008ug,Kohri:2013mxa,Munoz:2016owz,Munoz:2016owz} and can provide information on reheating \cite{Martin:2016oyk}, especially if $r$ is small \cite{Easther:2021eje}.
+We comment on this point in appendix \ref{app:Next-to-leading}.
 Also non-Gaussianities which will be probed with CMB observations, galaxy surveys and 21cm observations \cite{Renaux-Petel:2015bja,Sekiguchi:2018kqe,Achucarro:2022qrl}.} Here $A_s$ is the amplitude of scalar perturbations, $n_s$ their spectral index, and $r$ the scalar-to-tensor ratios; the precise definitions of these quantities are given in appendix \ref{Sec:PivotScale}.